Curry hits winning jumper, Warriors beat Rockets 105-103

 AP Sports Writer

+“It felt great,” Curry said.
+“The way the whole last 48 hours have been with the way we played grinding out last night, going overtime, losing, the disappointment with that and then coming into this game, the back and forth, just grind-it-out mentality we had, the resilience we showed to give ourselves a chance the second half was impressive.

+“It reminds you to keep the big-picture perspective on what we’re trying to do.”

-The sellout crowd went into a frenzy, confetti fell and Curry pumped his arms while dancing at midcourt — exhaling after he had missed two 3-pointers in the final 1:48.
+The sellout crowd went into a frenzy as Curry pumped his arms in triumph at midcourt — exhaling after he had missed two 3-pointers in the final 1:48.
 It was the first buzzer-beating winning shot of Curry’s career.
+He had seven to win games in the final 5 seconds.

 Curry overcame a slow start to lift the tired, mentally spent Warriors back up from an ugly loss to Indiana a night earlier.
 He also dished out 12 assists.